Alonixs/cycle-diffusion-group12/blogpost.md

 ![](blogpost_results/output3.png)
 ![](blogpost_results/output4.png)

-As one can observe, each image has been modified to adjust the decoder image “into” the input image.
+As one can observe, each image has been modified to adjust the decoded image “into” the input image.
 Nevertheless, it is clear that this has more or less realistic results depending on the input: the decoded high frequency images keep having most of their characteristics (odd color combinations and sharp edges), whereas the low frequency images seem to lead to the most realistic results.

 The SSIM metric has been used to compare these images with each other (in pairs).
 The most relevant comparison is that of the generated dog (from the source image) with the generated high or low frequency images: we are comparing the difference between generating an image from the original latent space, and generating one from a (indirectly) modified latent space.
 The resulting statistics for the comparisons in all generated images for the original batch of 50 images are the following: